Algorithms#

 Activity: Snakes, ladders & flowcharts#

-Snakes and ladders is dice game where players advance along the board based on the roll of the dice.
+Snakes and ladders is a dice game where players advance along the board based on the roll of the dice.
 Upon landing on a square on the board, a player may either encounter a snake, where they are forced backwards a number of squares, a ladder, where they advance a number of squares, or nothing, in which case they remain on that square.
 A player wins when they reach the end of the board.

 Design a flowchart for the game.
 The total number of board squares should be 100, and the maximum number of squares a player is advanced or returned should be 30.